mbrukman/why-svelte/readme.md

   [the community jobs channel in Discord](https://discord.com/channels/457912077277855764/640884695890133012)), and with SvelteKit 1.0 being *done* I think jobs are coming -- no doubt Enterprise hears the commotion
-- I missed how great Svelte's actions and DOM-agreeableness are for integrating with vanilla JS libraries, which are legion
+- I missed an important point: how great Svelte's actions and DOM-agreeableness are for integrating with vanilla JS libraries, which are legion
 - Some really interesting stuff is likely to be coming to Svelte in the future -- the phrase "Svelte 4" has been said in public more than once by a core team member unironically